rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/216054) in GitLab 13.5.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/245190) in GitLab 13.9.

-[Merge requests](../index.md) are the primary method of making changes to files in a GitLab project.
+[Merge requests](../index.md) are the primary way to change files in a GitLab project.
 [Create and submit a merge request](../creating_merge_requests.md) to propose changes.
-Your team leaves [comments](../../../discussions/index.md) on your merge request, and makes [code suggestions](suggestions.md) you can accept from the user interface.
+Your team [comments](../../../discussions/index.md) on your merge request, and makes [code suggestions](suggestions.md) you can accept from the user interface.
 When your work is reviewed, your team members can choose to accept or reject it.